LogtalkDotOrg/logtalk3/manuals/_sources/glossary.rst.txt

       find which method to run to answer a message.

    abstract method
-      A method implementing an algorithm whose step corresponds to calls to methods defined in the descendants of the object (or category) containing it.
+      A :term:`method` implementing an algorithm whose step corresponds to calls to methods defined in the descendants of the object (or :term:`category`) containing it.

    built-in method
-      A predefined method that can be called from within any object or category.
+      A predefined :term:`method` that can be called from within any object or :term:`category`.
 Built-in methods cannot be redefined.

    singleton method
-      A method defined in an instance itself.
+      A :term:`method` defined in an :term:`instance` itself.
 Singleton methods are supported in Logtalk and can also be found in other object-oriented programming languages.

    monitor